visgl/loaders.gl/modules/3d-tiles/wip/tileset-3d-full.md

 - `options.modelMatrix`=`Matrix4.IDENTITY` (`Matrix4`) - A 4x4 transformation matrix that transforms the tileset's root tile.
 - `options.maximumScreenSpaceError`=`16`] (`Number`) - The maximum screen space error used to drive level of detail refinement.
 - `options.maximumMemoryUsage`=`512`] (`Number`) - The maximum amount of memory in MB that can be used by the tileset.
-- `options.cullWithChildrenBounds`=`true`] (`Boolean`) - Optimization option.
-Whether to cull tiles using the union of their children bounding volumes.
 - `options.dynamicScreenSpaceError`=`false`] (`Boolean`) - Optimization option.
 Reduce the screen space error for tiles that are further away from the camera.
 - `options.dynamicScreenSpaceErrorDensity`=`0.00278`] (`Number`) - Density used to adjust the dynamic screen space error, similar to fog density.
 - `options.dynamicScreenSpaceErrorFactor`=`4.0`] (`Number`) - A factor used to increase the computed dynamic screen space error.
-- `options.dynamicScreenSpaceErrorHeightFalloff`=`0.25` (`Number`) - A ratio of the tileset's height at which the density starts to falloff.
 - `options.skipLevelOfDetail`=`true` (`Boolean`) - Optimization option.
 Determines if level of detail skipping should be applied during the traversal.
 - `options.baseScreenSpaceError`=`1024` (`Number`) - When `skipLevelOfDetail` is `true`, the screen space error that must be reached before skipping levels of detail.
-- `options.skipScreenSpaceErrorFactor`=`16` (`Number`) - When `skipLevelOfDetail` is `true`, a multiplier defining the minimum screen space error to skip.
-Used in conjunction with `skipLevels` to determine which tiles to load.
-- `options.skipLevels`=`1` (`Number`) - When `skipLevelOfDetail` is `true`, a constant defining the minimum number of levels to skip when loading tiles.
-When it is 0, no levels are skipped.
-Used in conjunction with `skipScreenSpaceErrorFactor` to determine which tiles to load.
-- `options.immediatelyLoadDesiredLevelOfDetail`=`false` (`Boolean`) - When `skipLevelOfDetail` is `true`, only tiles that meet the maximum screen space error will ever be downloaded.
-Skipping factors are ignored and just the desired tiles are loaded.
-- `options.loadSiblings`=`false` (`Boolean`) - When `skipLevelOfDetail` is `true`, determines whether siblings of visible tiles are always downloaded during traversal.
 - `options.ellipsoid`=`Ellipsoid.WGS84` (`Ellipsoid`) - The ellipsoid determining the size and shape of the globe.
-- `options.classificationType` (`ClassificationType`) - Determines whether terrain, 3D Tiles or both will be classified by this tileset.
-See (`Tileset3D#classificationType`) for details about restrictions and limitations.

 Callbacks
 - `options.onTileLoad` (`void(tileHeader)`) -